GrottoPress/wordpress-dev/README.md

 ## Get to Work

-The `wp-content` directory of the WordPress installation corresponds to the the `./app` directory of this setup.
+The `wp-content` directory of the WordPress installation corresponds to the the `app/` directory of your project.

-Therefore, if developing a theme, it goes into the `./app/themes` directory.
-Plugins go into the `./app/plugins` directory.
+Therefore, if developing a theme, it goes into the `app/themes/` directory.
+Plugins go into the `app/plugins/` directory.

 You should have set the `WORK_DIR` environment variable to the directory of the theme or plugin you are working on.